gitacoco/data-structures/Weekly_assign_07/README.md

 ### STEP 2: Stitching All Ten Zones Together

-I use [Array.prototype.concat()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) to merge 10 arrays(JSON files).
+I use [Array.prototype.concat()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) to merge these 10 JSON files(each one is an array).
 This method does not change the existing arrays, but instead returns a new array.
 And two resources I found useful: [JSONLint - The JSON Validator](https://jsonlint.com) and [JSON Editor Online](https://jsoneditoronline.org/)

 #### The First Attempt